I was recently interviewed for a podcast – and halfway through, I told a whopping fib.

 They feel dizzy.
 They tremble.
 They fight the urge to puke.

 Since they always feel this way and since their talks are invariably amazing, I’ve stopped questioning it.
 It’s part of their process, and of the magic that makes their work so special.
-It’s their call, obviously, but – maybe it’s not broken, and doesn’t need fixing.
+It’s their call, obviously, but – maybe it’s not broken, so it doesn’t need fixing.

 I see it as yet another form what I call the Squash Effect.